Sales Engagement Platforms: Definition, Examples, and Platforms

 There’s some overlap with sales enablement, of course.

-Team leaders need to ensure that their team members are equipped with the right processes, tools, and knowledge in order to reach out to and communicate with prospects and buyers effectively.
+Team leaders need to ensure that their team members are equipped with the right processes, tools, and knowledge in order to reach out to and communicate with prospects effectively.

-It is by doing this that they are performing sales enablement in order to facilitate sales engagement.
+By doing this, they’re performing sales enablement in order to facilitate sales engagement.

 What Do Sales Engagement Platforms Do?

-While tools like marketing automation software and CRMs are key to bringing in prospects and recording relationships, they’re missing the large gap between leads becoming customers.
+Tools like marketing automation software and CRMs are key to bringing in prospects and recording relationships.
+But they’re missing the large gap between leads becoming customers.

 A sales engagement platform complements your marketing automation software and CRM by bridging that gap.
 If a CRM manages relationships, sales engagement platforms begin and enrich them.